 - Robots Noindex Capabilities

 According to Ecommerce Platforms, these factors each hold weight in your ability to modify site content to allow for SEO.
-Considering the previous factors, the following sites are the most SEO-friendly ecommerce platforms:
+Considering the previous factors, the following sites are the most SEO-friendly platforms for ecommerce web design:

 It is worth the time to choose an e-commerce platform that allows a multitude of features such as an easy-to-use checkout and reporting tools – which can support your business as it grows.
 While it is tempting to pick the cheapest and easiest solution, it’s important to take some time and research the best solution before investing your time and money.